DylanMeeus/springboot_jwt_blog/_posts/2016-03-21-safe-harbor-still-matters.markdown

 ### How Auth0 does control

-First of all, we invite anyone with questions or issues having to do with our privacy policy to get in touch at [support@auth0.com](mailto:support@auth0.com).
+First of all, we invite anyone with questions or issues having to do with our privacy policy to get in touch at [open a support ticket](https://support.auth0.com).
 That same email can also be used to access or modify any kind of information stored in your account, or stop us from contacting you further.

 Additionally, [we provide](https://auth0.com/security) information such as the results of tests done by third parties on our encryption methods.
 If you want, you can do a live check on our implementation of SSL anytime you like.
 This test measures how vulnerable the Auth0 site is to attacks and hijackings.
 Here's a recent result: